platformsh/platformsh-docs/docs/src/guides/quarkus/redis.md

 ## 1. Add the Redis service

-In your [service configuration](../../configuration/services/_index.md), include Persistent Redis with a [valid supported version](/configuration/services/redis.md#persistent-redis):
+In your [service configuration](../../add-services/_index.md), include Persistent Redis with a [valid supported version](../../add-services/redis.md#persistent-redis):

 {{< readFile file="src/registry/images/examples/full/redis-persistent.services.yaml" highlight="yaml" location=".platform/services.yaml" >}}

 ## 2. Add the Redis relationship

-In your [app configuration](../../configuration/app/app-reference.md), use the service name `searchelastic` to grant the application access to Elasticsearch via a relationship:
+In your [app configuration](../../create-apps/app-reference.md), use the service name `searchelastic` to grant the application access to Elasticsearch via a relationship:

 {{< readFile file="src/registry/images/examples/full/redis-persistent.app.yaml" highlight="yaml" location=".platform.app.yaml" >}}

 ## 3. Export connection credentials to the environment

 Connection credentials for Redis, like any service, are exposed to the application container through the `PLATFORM_RELATIONSHIPS` environment variable from the deploy hook onward.
-Since this variable is a base64 encoded JSON object of all of your project's services, you'll likely want a clean way to extract the information specific to Elasticsearch into it's own environment variables that can be easily used by Quarkus.
+Since this variable is a base64 encoded JSON object of all of your project's services, you'll likely want a clean way to extract the information specific to Elasticsearch into it's own environment variables that can be used by Quarkus.
 On Platform.sh, custom environment variables can be defined programmatically in a `.environment` file using `jq` to do just that:

 ```text
 export REDIS_HOST=$(echo $PLATFORM_RELATIONSHIPS | base64 --decode | jq -r ".redisdata[0].host")